-- 7. Of com hereby directs, in accordance with section 106 of the Act, as follows- - (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of: - i. an electronic communications network; and - ii. a system of infrastructure which the Applicant is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks; and - (b) that application of the Code shall have effect throughout the United Kingdom. - 8.
+- 7. Of com hereby directs, in accordance with section 106 of the Act, as follows- - (a) the Code shall apply to the Applicant for the purposes of the provision by the Applicant of an electronic communications network; and - (b) that application of the Code shall have effect throughout the United Kingdom. - 8.
 This Direction shall take effect on the day it is published.